Bahril Fahreza

-Mohammad Bahril Fajar Fahreza (born 16 February 2001) is an Indonesian professional footballer who plays as a left-back for Liga 1 club PSIS Semarang.
+Mohammad Bahril Fajar Fahreza (born 16 February 2001) is an Indonesian professional footballer who plays as a forward or left-back.

 Club career

 PSIS Semarang

 He was signed for PSIS Semarang to play in Liga 1 in the 2021 season.
 Bahril made his professional debut on 15 October 2021 in a match against Persik Kediri at the Manahan Stadium, Surakarta.

 International career

 In August 2020, Bahril was included on Indonesia national under-19 football team 30-man list for Training Center in Croatia.
 He earned his first under-19 cap on 11 September 2020 in 3–3 draw against Saudi Arabia U19.